clvrai/awesome-rl-envs/README.md

         <a href='https://github.com/rlworkgroup/metaworld'>Meta-World</a>
         <ul>
           <li>
-            50 diverse robot manipulation tasks on a simulated Sawyer robotic arm
+            50 diverse robot manipulation tasks on a simulated Sawyer robotic arm.
           </li>
           <li>
             Also includes a variety of evaluation modes varying the number of training and testing tasks.